-Geolocation has been added to make use of the user’s location when providing services to the user.
-This feature can be integrated into websites and extensions.
+Geolocation has been added so that the browser and web services may make use of the user's location when providing services to the user.
+This feature can be integrated into websites and browser extensions as well.

-The geolocation feature is for instance used in Google Maps to locate the user on the world map and it is likely that new applications will eventually be released that make use of this feature.
+The geolocation feature is for instance used by Google Maps to locate you on the world map.
+It is likely that new applications will eventually be released that make use of this feature as well.

 Internet users who want to test the new geolocation feature need to download the latest version of the Google Chrome dev release to do so and start the browser with the parameter mentioned above.